 We were approached by Affecto to re-design the website we had built for them back in 2015 to reflect how quickly they had grown.
-Prior to starting any design work we researched the current site to see which bits worked well and which could be improved upon.
+Prior to starting any design work, we researched the current site to see which bits worked well and which could be improved upon.

-Whilst the first website was working successfully, Affecto's target market had changed massively since it was built, from a large range of digital roles to a more targeted approch to attracting digital professionals (digital managers, seniors, etc).
+Whilst the first website was working successfully, Affecto's target market had changed massively since it was built, from a large range of digital roles to a more targeted approach to attracting digital professionals (digital managers, seniors, etc).
 To reflect this, the website needed a more corporate look and feel than the paper aeroplane had previously created.